RareSkills/blog/try-catch-solidity/try-catch-solidity.md

 }
 ```

-The `revert()` error will be triggered no data will be returned, as shown in the screenshot below:
+The `revert()` error will be triggered and no data will be returned, as shown in the screenshot below:

 ![revert with no error string return data in hexadecimal format: 0x](https://static.wixstatic.com/media/706568_56c8fed0267e4f0caa75b2f6a3b1a127~mv2.png/v1/fill/w_666,h_400,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/706568_56c8fed0267e4f0caa75b2f6a3b1a127~mv2.png)